knickels/Player-Stage-Manual/CONTROLLERS.md

 Server/Client structure in order to pass data and instructions between your code and the robot's hardware.
 Player is a server, and a hardware device.
 Remember, a device is a piece of hardware that uses a driver which conforms to an interface.
-See Section \ref{sec_Basics_InterfaceDriverDevices}.
+See [Here](#sec_Basics_InterfaceDriverDevices).
 On the robot is subscribed as a client to the server via a thing called a *proxy*.
 The .cfg file associated with your robot (or your simulation) takes care of telling the Player server which devices are attached to it, so when we run the command `Player some_cfg.cfg` this starts up the Player server and connects all the necessary hardware devices to the server.
-Figure \ref{fig_Coding_ServerClientRobot} shows a basic block diagram of the structure of Player when implemented on a robot.
+Figure 5.1 shows a basic block diagram of the structure of Player when implemented on a robot.
 In Player/Stage the same command will start the Player server and load up the worldfile in a simulation window, this runs on your computer and allows your code to interact with the simulation rather than hardware.
-Figure
+Figure 5.2 shows a basic block diagram of the
-\ref{fig_Coding_ServerClientSim} shows a basic block diagram of the Player/Stage structure.
+Player/Stage structure.
 Your code must also subscribe to the Player server so that it can access these proxies and hence control the robot.
 Player has functions and classes which will do all this for you, but you still need to actually call these functions with your code and know how to use them.
-There are also such things as Òstage driversÓ such as those distributed in the stage source code under examples/ctrl, but in this manual weÕll only describe player drivers.
+There are also such things as "stage drivers" such as those distributed in the stage source code under examples/ctrl, but in this manual we'll only describe player drivers.

 <!--- Figure --->